andrefmonteiro/andrefmonteiro/README.md

-Passionate about building engaging user experiences and abstractions.
+Passionate about engaging user experiences and abstractions.

-Studying Computer Science @ University of Porto.
+Computer Science @ University of Porto.
-Available for collaboration - full-time or freelance.